fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 ### Data Marker

+> `Data marker` API's only have support on **time-series** charts.

-A data marker marks a single point on the data plot.
+A data marker marks a single point on the data plot of a **time-series** chart.
 To configure the data marker, use the following APIs:

 <table>
 	<tr>